-Oprah Winfrey Is Launching Two Docuseries With Apple That'll Tackle Sexual Harassment & Mental Health
+Oprah Just Announced Two New Docuseries About Sexual Harassment & Mental Health

 Everyone look under your seats, because *you're* going to need a box of tissues, and *you're* going to need a box of tissues.
 During the Apple Event on Monday, March 25, Oprah Winfrey announced that she is launching two docuseries on Apple TV+.
 While details about the films are sparse for now, we do know that they'll cover some pretty heavy subjects.
 Both timely and relevant, the two docuseries will hopefully serve to educate for the greater good.